Code-Institute-Submissions/nicer-tours-ms2-with-maps-integration/README.md

 <img src="documentation/testing-ms2/reviews-missing.png">

-Each of the above, and the jQuery code to ensure the buttons work as expectd has been extensively tested by both the developer and the public.
+Each of the above, and the jQuery code to ensure the buttons work as expected has been extensively tested by both the developer and the public.
 Eliminating the elements when they are missing from a Google Place has cleared all errors logged to the console.

 ### Google Maps JavaScript code, Create Your Tour:
 The points above apply also for the "Create Your Tour" page, however there are also some distinct code elements that are worth mentioning here.